lnicola/blog/content/recovering-information-pdf-map.md

     STATISTICS_VALID_PERCENT=100
 ```

-You can see it's using EPSG:3857 "Web Mercator" as the coordonate reference system.
+You can see it's using EPSG:3857 "Web Mercator" as the coordinate reference system.
 This tells QGIS and other software how to convert the coordinates in the image to latitude and longitude on the globe.
 Just below we also have the corner coordinates and pixel spacing (size), which is about 3.55 meters or 3.89 yards.